The queues to get into the Vatican are notoriously long, and the Roman sun is hot. We show you how to keep your cool by skipping the lines.

 There are two major airports that serve Rome: Fiumicino and Ciampino.
 If your tour company or hotel isn’t sending a driver for you, here are the options to get you…

 There is nothing in central Rome that beats the incredible layers of history beneath the Basilica di San Clemente in Laterano.
 We tell you how to visit.

 If you like beer and you're coming to Rome, you're in for a treat.
 Despite not being beer monsters like their northern European cousins, people in Rome are increasingly learning…

 Ciampino is Rome’s second airport, and the destination of choice for many of Europe’s low-cost airlines.
 It is less well served by transport links than Fiumicino.
-However, it is closer…
+But, it is closer…

 This guide and glossary will help you order a coffee in Italy, and don't miss the warnings at the end of the article.